SeniorMars/seniormars.com/content/posts/everyday_birthday/index.md

 $$

 Now, thanks to the work of [others](https://oeis.org/A068466), we find that $\Gamma(\frac{1}{4}) = 3.6256099082219083119$.
-Which means, we can calculate the probability of seeing all birthdays in a group of 365.25 students as:
+This means we can calculate the probability of seeing all birthdays in a group of 365.25 students as:

 $$
 \frac{\Gamma(366)\Gamma(1.25)}{\Gamma(366.25)} \approx 0.20728
 $$

 Hell ya!
-Finally, we can calculate the expected number of students needed to see all birthdays in a group of 365.25 students as:
+Finally, we can calculate the expected number of students needed to see all birthdays in a group of 365.25 students as follows:

 $$
 2366 + 0.20728 \cdot \frac{365.25}{0.25} \approx 2669
 $$

-We can actually continue with this lead, but I want to explore another lead that I have in mind for now -- we'll return to this later!
+We can continue with this lead, but I want to explore another lead I have in mind for now -- we'll return to this later!

 # The Inclusion-Exclusion Principle

-So far, we've tackled the problem using the Coupon Collector approach, which gave us a great starting point.
-However, there's another powerful method in combinatorics that can provide us with more insight: the Inclusion-Exclusion Principle.
-This was the method that the person who responded on Fizz used!
-Now, this principle is particularly useful for counting the number of elements in the union of several sets, especially when those sets are not disjoint.
+So far, we've explored the Coupon Collector approach, which is a solid starting point.
+But now, let's delve into a more powerful tool in combinatorics: the Inclusion-Exclusion Principle.
+This is the very method that the person who responded on Fizz used!
+It's a fascinating approach, particularly useful for counting the number of elements in the union of several sets, even when those sets are not disjoint.

 > "Do you think it's likely that a collection of Rice University students would include at least one student with each possible birthday?
 How can we calculate the probability that every birthday is represented assuming uniform distribution?" <br>
 > --- Problem 1.2

 In other words, we want to find the probability that at least one student has each birthday.
-In fact, this is reverse of asking if nobody has a birthday on those days, which is easier to calculate (I'll explain in a bit).
+In fact, this is the reverse of asking if nobody has a birthday on those days, which is easier to calculate (I'll explain in a bit).
 We can use the Inclusion-Exclusion Principle to calculate the probability that nobody has a birthday on a particular day!
-The inclusion principle states that if we have events $A_i, i = \{ 1, 2, \ldots, n\}$ and $\mathcal{P}(A_i)$ is the probability of event $A_i$, then the probability of the union of their union (i.e., the probability that at least one of the events occurs) is given by:
+The inclusion principle states that if we have events $A_i, i = \{ 1, 2, \ldots, n\}$ and $\mathcal{P}(A_i)$ is the probability of event $A_i$.
+The probability of the union of their union (i.e., the likelihood that at least one of the events occurs) is given by:

 $$
 \begin{align*}